JusticeRage/Manalyze/docs/before-contributing.rst

         // ----------------------------------------------------------------------------

     * Indent your code.
-You can use either tabluations of 4 spaces blocks.
+You can use either tabluations or blocks of 4 spaces.
     * Also indent preprocessor directives::

         #ifdef BOOST_WINDOWS_API